En Kadhal Kanmani: Production

 The film was produced by several employees of Indian Bank, who chose to turn producers for a small-budget experimental film named En Kadhal Kanmani.
-The film's premise was about a smoker who has to stop the habit if he wants to marry his girlfriend.
 Vikram was cast in the film after the makers had seen his advertisements and television serial Galatta Kudumbam.
 This is the debut film for Vikram.

 Soundtrack

 The soundtrack was composed by L. Vaidyanathan, with lyrics by Vairamuthu.

 Release

 En Kadhal Kanmani was released on 17 October 1990, and failed at the box office.